 Base your forecast on prior experience and market data rather than making unrealistic assumptions to excite teams.
 Establish achievable goals and strive for successful execution while aligning with business goals and strategies.

-With alignment on strategy and expectations, your marketing team can pave the way for a successful 2024!
+With alignment on strategy and expectations, your marketing team can pave the way for a successful year!